Quartz Clock Movement Removal

 - 3/16 inch thick

 Size Post Needed

-Pendulum Quartz Clock MovementTime and pendulum quartz clock movement.
+Pendulum Quartz Clock MovementTime and pendulum quartz clock movement, pendulum and hands sold separate.
 This is a strong unit that can run hands up to 11 inches long.
 This length is based on the minute hand length from the mounting hole to the end.
 It can run a pendulum length of 16 inches providing it is light weight.
 We do offer a pendulum with 3 bob diameter options, sold separately.
 Please note the old hands may not fit the new movement, it is best to get new hands with the new movement.
 These are also sold separately and come as a pair.
 This time and pendulum quartz clock movement will can come with the pendulum if selected.
 The pendulum is 16 inches (406mm) at its total length, however this can be shortened.
 The back of the pendulum rod has notches each inch up the rod, so all that is required is to bend and snap at the desired length.

 May need new hands for the clock movementThe old hands will usually work on the new pendulum quartz unit.
 However there are some instances where they will not.
 If the old unit has an hour and minute hand both with round mounting holes, they will not fit the new movement.
 It is best just to get the new hands either way so it does not have too be a concern.
 They are sold as a pair but only the minute hand is measured.
 The minute hand is measured from the mounting hole to the end.

 About the pendulumTo replace a pendulum quartz clock movement, the threaded post that the hex nut screws onto will need to be measured.
 This is the wide post the 6 sided nut screws onto only.
 The section that the hands mount too will extend beyond this measurement by 1/4 inch.